Mississippi kite: Food and feeding

-The diet of the Mississippi kite consists mostly of insects which they capture in flight.
-They eat cicada, grasshoppers, and other crop-damaging insects, making them economically important.
-They have also been known to eat small vertebrates, including birds, amphibians, reptiles, and small mammals.
-They will usually hunt from a low perch before chasing after prey, eating it in flight.
-They will fly around cattle and horses to catch insects stirred up from the grass.
+The diet of the Mississippi kite consists mostly of larger-bodied invertebrates and insects (which they capture in-flight), seasonally feeding on a variety of cicadas, crickets, grasshoppers and locusts and other crop-damaging insects, making them agriculturally and economically beneficial for humans.
+As with most raptors, the Mississippi kite is an opportunistic hunter, and has also been known to capture small vertebrates, including passerine birds, amphibians, reptiles, and small mammals.
+They will usually hunt from a low perch before pursuing prey, consuming it in-flight upon capture.
+They will often patrol around herds of livestock or grazing wild Ungulates (such as bison or wapiti), to catch insects stirred-up from the ground.

 Breeding

-Mississippi kites are monogamous, forming breeding pairs before or soon after arriving at breeding sites.
+Mississippi kites are monogamous, forming breeding pairs before, or soon after, arriving at breeding sites.
 Courtship displays are rare, however individuals have been seen guarding their mate from competitors.

-Mississippi kites usually lay two white eggs (rarely one or three) in twig nests that rest in a variety of deciduous trees, most commonly in elm, eastern cottonwood, hackberry, oak, and mesquite.
-Except in elm and cottonwood, most nests are fewer than 20 feet (6 m) above the ground, and are usually near water.
+Mississippi kites usually lay two white eggs (rarely one or three) in twig-constructed nests that rest in a variety of deciduous trees, most commonly elm, eastern cottonwood, hackberry, oak or mesquite; other than within elm and cottonwood trees, most nests are less than 20 feet (6 m) above the ground, and are usually near water.
 Eggs are white to pale-bluish in color, and are usually about 1.5 inches (3.8 cm) long.
-In the past 75 years, the species has undergone changes in nesting habitat from use of forest and savanna to include shelterbelts and is now a common nester in urban area in the western south-central states.
+For the past 75 years, the species has experienced changes in nesting habitat, adapting from open forest and savanna to include hedgerows and shelterbelts, and is now a common nester in urban areas in the western south-central states.

 Mississippi kites nest in colonies.
 Both parents incubate the eggs and care for the young.
 They have one clutch a year, which takes 30 to 32 days to hatch.
-The young birds leave the nest another 30 to 34 days after hatching.
-Only about half of broods succeed.
-Clutches fall victim to storms and predators such as raccoons and great horned owls.
-Because there are fewer predators in urban areas, Mississippi kites produce more offspring in urban areas than rural.
+The young birds leave the nest just 30 to 34 days after hatching.
+Only about 50 percent of broods succeed.
+As with many birds, mortality rates are high, as both eggs and chicks may fall victim to high winds, storms, or predators such as mustelids, opossums, raccoons and owls.
+As there are typically fewer arboreal predators in urban areas (besides domestic or feral cats and raccoons), Mississippi kites breed more successfully in human-populated areas than in more rural locales.
 They have an average lifespan of 8 years.